 Taking your business full time is always exciting and terrifying all at once.
 When I could comfortably predict the next 6 months of my salary, I felt ready.
 Knowing your expenses is just as important as predicting your income. — Katey Hellman of Chronicles of Frivolity

-For Katey, six months of salary predictions wasn’t the result of some magic formula.
+For Katey, six months of salary predictions weren’t the result of some magic formula.
 Instead, it was an understood and accepted risk.
 While she might not have been able to comfortably predict her salary by next year, six months was enough time to test the waters.
 And if the risk paid off, great!
-If not, she had prepared enough time make necessary changes.
+If not, she had prepared enough time to make the necessary changes.

 For you, it’s important to determine what your comfortable risk is.
 Do you have a history of income to back up your claim?
 What’s your plan for worst case scenario?
 These are all questions you have to ask yourself as a business owner.

 What do you think?
 And if you are a blogger, have you considered taking your blog full time?
 Weigh in below!